parsaeisa/Notes/DevOps/kubernetes.md

 This is an account that is used for pipelines in automations.

 It has a level of access that can be for example editor.

-grpc load balancing :
-* kube resolver
-* connection pool

-grpc just sends a single TCP connection and handles every thing in it . like redis pipe .

-To learn :
-- CRD
-- What is exactly a cluster ??

 ## Job